 At almost all the bars I’ve visited, there’s usually a selection of the following general beer styles.
 In Singapore, you’ll find the commonly available examples in even some ordinary cafes and restaurants.

 Without getting too technical, this is what you can generally expect from the styles of beer you’ll see most often.
 If you already know the lexicon and food pairing suggestions, you can skip to the other tips on enjoying craft beer in the next section.

-Not all beer is lager, but this is the style most macro beers like Bud, Carlsberg, Heineken and Tiger are.
+Not all beer is lager, but this is the style of most macro beers like Bud, Carlsberg, Heineken and Tiger.
 Pilsner is a Czech variant of this style that incorporates more hops.
 These are generally clean and refreshing, with spicy, floral hops that add a firm bitterness.
-Other types of lager include Rauchbier (smoked beer), Bock/Doppelbock and Octoberfest beers–the malts used differ and give each style distinct flavours like bready, caramel or smoke.
+Other types of lager include Rauchbier (smoked beer), Bock/Doppelbock and Octoberfest beers–the different malts that are used give each style distinct flavours like breadiness, caramel or smoke.

 |Commonly available examples||Garage Project “Beer”, Hofbrau Original, Pilsner Urquell|

 |Food pairing suggestions||Lighter lagers can go with fish and chips, pasta aglio e olio, tempura, fried rice and Hokkien mee, and the darker, sweeter ones with roast meats and sausages of both Western and Asian origin.|

 |Good for||Those who say, “beer should taste like beer” (even though almost style in this post is beer)|